 If the browser cannot verify that the certificate is associated with the website then the user will receive a warning message, such as “This Connection is Untrusted” or “This site’s security certificate is not trusted!”
 After receiving this type of message most users will abandon the website.
 Therefore, an SSL Certificate checker is important for retaining users’ trust in a website.

-SSL checker tests the certificate and validates the website to which it is installed.
+Dotcom-Monitor’s SSL testing verifies the certificate and validates the website to which it is installed.
 Properties such as Certificate Authority (CA) and Common Name (CN) should not change.
 SSL Certificate Monitoring detects changes that may indicate problems that are exposing website users to vulnerabilities.